gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 describing processes, policies and collecting documentary evidence.

-Documents can belong to two types: process or implementation.
+Documents can belong to two types: _process_ or _implementation_.

-- The latter are records that can support evidence that processes, instructions, procedures and policies are in place
+- The latter are records that can support evidence that _processes, instructions, procedures_ and _policies_ are in _place_

-- Documents are sampled by the auditors
+- Documents are _sampled_ by the auditors

-The documents can be written texts, flow charts, tables or matrices, drawings or sketches, series of sketches, drawings or photographs, audio, video and digital media of various types.
+The documents _can be_ written texts, flow charts, tables or matrices, drawings or sketches, series of sketches, drawings or photographs, audio, video and digital media of various types.

-Purpose of the main information security policy is:
+_Purpose_ of the _main information security policy_ is:

 - Communicate the requirements

 - Describe and implement the management system

 - Basis for verification

 - Ensure continuity

 - Reduce the learning curve

 - Demonstrate compliance with the standard

 - Pre-qualification and contractual objectives

 - Pursue continuous improvement especially in such a dynamic sector

-Purpose of the management system manual is:
+_Purpose_ of the _management system manual_ is:

 - Be a direct collection of policies, procedures and documents

 - Be made up of more than one document or layer

 - Be a grouping or selection of management system documents

 - Be a series of procedures for a specific use or application

 - Have a common part with differentiated appendages

 - Being (or not) a self-supporting document

 - It can be an integrated manual (certified company with more schemes can follow this best practice)

 #pagebreak()

-A management system manual usually contains high-level information (policy).
+A management system manual usually contains _high-level information_ (policy).

-- The essential elements are: introduction (containing the objectives, the purpose of the system, the presentation of the company), the approval and modification procedure, the explanation of the terminology, the writing of the system documentation, the general description of the management system and all relevant annexes
+- The essential elements are:

+  - introduction (containing the objectives, the purpose of the system, the presentation of the company)

+  - the approval and modification procedure, the explanation of the terminology, the writing of the system documentation

+  - the general description of the management system and all relevant annexes

-What are the procedures for?
+What are the _procedures_ for?

 - They have to answer the questions "what, why, who, where, when and how"

-- They essentially define the process
+- They essentially _define the process_

 What documentation is needed for the ISMS?

-- a) Documents necessary for the organization in terms of size and criticality
+- a) Documents necessary for the organization in terms of _size and criticality_

-- b) Documents required by standards, codes, laws, etc.
+- b) Documents required by _standards, codes, laws_, etc.

-- c) The documentary complex must be like a "dress", it must not be thin or redundant
+- c) The documentary complex must be like a "dress", it must not be _thin_ or _redundant_

 == ISO/IEC 27001:2022 - Auditing the ISMS

-Let's add detail to what we saw in the first lesson by proposing some practical cases related to the auditable chapters of the standard, helping in understanding the principle and logic pursued by the auditors of ISO 27001 based ISMS.
+Let's add _detail_ to what we saw in the first lesson by proposing some practical cases related to the auditable chapters of the standard, helping in understanding the principle and logic pursued by the auditors of ISO 27001 based ISMS.

 Reconsider the whole standard structure:

 - 0 - Introduction

 - 1 - Scope

 - 2 - Normative references

 - 3 - Terms and definitions

 These chapters are mostly reading indications and specifications about (e.g.) variations with respect to the previous version of the standard.

-- 4 Context of the organization
+- 4 - Context of the organization

-- 4.1 Understand the organization and its context
+- 4.1 - Understand the _organization_ and its _context_

-- 4.2 Understanding the needs and expectations of - interested parties
+- 4.2 - Understanding the _needs_ and _expectations_ of interested parties

-- 4.3 Determining the scope of the information security management system
+- 4.3 - Determining the _scope_ of the information security management system

-- 4.4 Information security management system
+- 4.4 - Information security management system

-E.g. the country where the organization is located, the laws it must take into account ...
-The scope must be available as documented information.

 #pagebreak()

+The _scope_ must be available as documented information.

+  - E.g. the country where the organization is located, the laws it must take into account...

 In this part, consider for instance:

-- 4. properly defining the scope of the ISMS
+- 4. _properly defining the scope of the ISMS_

   - the Beta company, audited in its ISMS, defines its scope as "protecting information“, and nothing else

-  - such a purpose does not help the organization to be aware of the exact boundaries of the management system, which must adhere to a known surface in order to function properly
+  - such a purpose does not help the organization to be aware of the exact boundaries of the management system, which must _adhere_ to a known surface in order to function properly

-  - the scope can include one or more processes, functions, services, sections or places, an entire legal or administrative entity and some suppliers
+  - the scope can include one or more _processes, functions, services, sections or places_, an entire _legal_ or _administrative entity_ and some _suppliers_

 Moving on with the standard:

-- 5 Leadership
+- 5 - _Leadership_

-- 5.1 Leadership and commitment
+- 5.1 - Leadership and commitment

-- 5.2 Policy
+- 5.2 - Policy

-- 5.3 Organizational roles, responsibilities and authorities
+- 5.3 - Organizational roles, responsibilities and authorities

-Obtain the commitment of the Management (budget, definition of roles and responsibilities, promote improvement ...).
+Obtain the commitment of the Management (budget, definition of roles and responsibilities, promote improvement...).
-The information security policy must be available as documented information.
+The _information security policy_ must be available as documented information.

 In this part, consider for instance:

-- 5. Participation of top management
+- 5. _Participation of top management_

   - In the opening meeting of the Epsilon Inc.’s ISMS audit there are no directors and information security managers, but only the information security operative personnel

-  - This does not support the requirement to ensure the involvement of TOP management, for which the commitment of those who can ensure the means and resources necessary to achieve the objectives is necessary
+  - This _does not_ support the requirement to ensure the involvement of TOP management, for which the _commitment_ of those who can ensure the means and resources necessary to achieve the objectives is necessary

-- 5. Budget
+- 5. _Budget_

   - Delta Inc. shows in the managerial review, during the audit, the budget allocated to achieve the objectives of the ISMS.
 Sufficient explanation is not given that the funds allocated have effectively covered the security objectives

   - This translates into a poor consideration of the resources necessary to achieve the goals of the ISMS and, in particular, it is not clear whether these are available, fueling uncertainty about the capabilities and success of the ISMS itself

-- 5. Compatibility of the objectives of the ISMS with the strategic ones of the organization
+- 5. _Compatibility of the objectives of the ISMS with the strategic ones of the organization_

   - During the audit, it emerges that Gamma LLP has established, as the objective of the ISMS, that of ‘protecting information relating to a printing service’ provided in the past to some customers

   - For two years, however, this service has no longer been delivered, but some resources are still being dedicated to the protection of this service, through the adoption of specific security controls that are no longer useful (and unnecessarily expensive)

-  - This situation might denote a distance between the aims of the ISMS and the strategic objectives of the organization, nullifying resources that could be used more profitably (ISMS serves the purposes of the Organization).
+  - This situation might denote a _distance_ between the _aims_ of the ISMS and the _strategic objectives_ of the organization, nullifying resources that could be used more profitably (ISMS serves the purposes of the Organization).

 Moving on with the standard:

-- 6 Planning
+- 6 - _Planning_

-- 6.1 Actions to address risks and opportunities
+- 6.1 - Actions to address risks and opportunities

 - The main “premise” of risk analysis

   - Based on the context, the Organization must establish how to identify risks and opportunities

   - Guarantee the Result.
 Establish evaluation criteria.
 Ensuring «rigor» (comparable results when identifying, analyzing and evaluating risk).
 Risk treatment (Annex A)

   - The objectives must be consistent with the policy and, if possible, measurable.

-Information on the risk assessment process, 'SoA', Risk Treatment Plan and information security objectives must be available as documented information.
+Information on the risk assessment process, _"SoA", Risk Treatment Plan_ and information security _objectives_ must be available as documented information.

-- 6.2 Information security objectives and planning to achieve them
+- 6.2 - Information security _objectives_ and planning to achieve them

-- 6.3 Planning of change
+- 6.3 - Planning of change

 In this part, consider for instance:

-- 6. How many types of risk?
+- 6. _How many types of risk?_

   - In the risk assessment, Omicron LLP considers the risks of loss of confidentiality, integrity and availability and does not take into consideration the risks that affect the achievement of the goals of the ISMS

   - This is an important mistake, since in order to protect the functioning of the ISMS it is necessary to first consider the risk of failure to achieve its objectives and all the factors that can increase it, in order to keep the level under control

-- 6. Actions to address risks and opportunities
+- 6. _Actions to address risks and opportunities_

   - In the risk identification phase, the Alpha company did not formally consider the actions to address risks and opportunities and these actions are not integrated into the organization's processes

-  - This is a probable nonconformity, and the standard also requires that the way in which implementation takes place is established from the risk identification stage, as well as assessing the effectiveness of these actions
+  - This is a probable nonconformity, and the standard also requires that _the way_ in which implementation takes place is established from the risk identification stage, as well as assessing the effectiveness of these actions

-- 6. Risk acceptance and assessment criteria
+- 6. _Risk acceptance and assessment criteria_

   - The auditor asks the ISMS manager to show, in the risk analysis, where the risk acceptance criteria and the criteria for conducting the risk assessment lie

   - The manager verbally explains what the criteria are, saying that, since the risk is variable, writing them would not allow it to be monitored

   - Such an explanation is unacceptable.
-The ISMS asks that the criteria be defined precisely to allow measurement of effectiveness, as well as to obtain comparable results over time
+The ISMS asks that the criteria be _defined_ precisely to allow measurement of effectiveness, as well as to obtain _comparable_ results over time

-- 6. Risk Assessment consistency
+- 6. _Risk Assessment consistency_

-  - Pay attention to scales for assigning values to likelihood and consequences of risks
+  - Pay attention to scales for assigning values to _likelihood_ and _consequences_ of risks

   - Identify all the relevant risks

-- 6. Information security objectives
+- 6. _Information security objectives_

   - The Beta company sets the goal for its ISMS to protect classified information that is very sensitive.
 The information security policy does not include any reference to confidential documents and how to protect them